How to use the Postoria MCP server

 The exact configuration depends on your MCP client.

-For clients that support JSON-style MCP server configuration, use the package with your Postoria API key in the environment.
+For clients that support JSON-style MCP server configuration, use the package with the Postoria API key in the environment.

 Example: